If you own one of the best GoPro cameras, you're also going to need the best GoPro accessories to go with it.

-Many of the best GoPro accessories listed here will work with all GoPros, however, there are some that will only work with specific models; we've noted their compatibility with each.
+Many of the best GoPro accessories listed here will work with all models of GoPro cameras, however, there are some that will only work with specific versions; we've noted their compatibility in each case.

 What are the best GoPro accessories?

-If we had to pick the best GoPro accessories, we'd start with the Neweer 50-in-1 accessory kit.
+When picking the best GoPro accessories, the first place we'd look is the Neweer 50-in-1 accessory kit.
 This has just about all the straps, mounts, floats, poles, and attachments you could want for connecting your GoPro to your body, your car, your bike, your motorcycle, and much more.
 It even comes with a case; not bad for less than $30.

-After that, we'd suggest getting an extra GoPro battery and the SanDisk microSD card.
-That might not sound very interesting, but it is sensible.
-For starters, you're going to need a good microSD card if you want to capture video.
-You want to choose a card that has a high storage capacity, and one with a fast write speed, so it can keep up as you're recording 4K video.
+Next, we'd think about power and storage.
+While these might not sound very interesting categories, they are pretty important — after all, you don't want to run out of juice or storage space when you're halfway up a mountain.
+With that in mind, we'd suggest getting an extra GoPro battery and the SanDisk microSD card.
+A good microSD card is undoubtedly one of the best GoPro accessories: you'll want one that has a high storage capacity and a fast write speed suitable for recording 4K video.
 The SanDisk Extreme microSD card is a UHS Class 3 card, capable of storing UHD video, and is available in several capacities.
 If you have an older-model GoPro, you'll want to make sure it's compatible with 128- and 256-GB microSD cards, though.

-Another crucial accessory for your GoPro is a spare battery or two, as well as a charger.
+Another crucial accessory for your GoPro is a spare battery or two, plus a charger.
 Depending on the features you use, as well as the resolution you film, your GoPro's battery could last an hour, tops.
 So if you're out for an entire day of filming, you'll want an extra battery or two to keep your camera rolling.

 The best GoPro accessories you can buy today